ovh/venom/executors/readfile/README.md

 # Venom - Executor Read file

-Step for Read file
+Step used to read a file

-Use case: you software write a file.
-Venom checks that file is produced, read it, and return content.
+Use case: your application writes a file on disk.
+Venom can check that this file is produced, read it, and return its content.
 Content can be used by another steps of testsuite.

-Path can contains a fullpath, a wildcard or a directory:
+Path can contain a fullpath, a wildcard or a directory:

 ```
 - path: /a/full/path/file.txt